allenywang/ASCII-Video-Stream/README.md

 # ASCII-Video-Stream
 A quick hacked together code to capture video as ASCII characters.
+Uses img2txt by hit9.